Operation Deep Freeze: Incidents

+21st century

 United States civilian and scientific operations on the Antarctic continent are overseen by the United States Antarctic Program as well as the National Science Foundation.
 Military support missions flown from Christchurch International Airport are conducted during the Antarctic summer (late September to early March) each year by The 109th Airlift Wing Scotia New York.
 The Ski equipped LC-130 Hercules is the backbone of Operation Deep Freeze.
 LC-130 Hercules aircraft provide the logistical movement of cargo to remote operating locations on the continent.
 These aircraft are augmented by the United States Coast Guard icebreaker USCGC Polar Star, the Air Force Materiel Command, and the Military Sealift Command.
 The United States Air Force 13th Air Expeditionary Group deploys to Christchurch, New Zealand during the operational season.

-A documentary on the early missions, Ice Eagles: An Account of American Aviation in Antarctica, was scheduled to be released in 2016.
+A documentary on the early missions was featured in the documentary film Ice Eagles: An Account of American Aviation in Antarctica, which was released on DVD in 2018.

 Lockheed Martin is currently the prime contractor for the National Science Foundation's United States Antarctic Program.
 The contract award was announced via a NSF press release on 28 December 2011 after a bid solicitation process of almost four years.
 Support operations began on 1 April 2012.
 The original contract synopsis indicated that the government was contemplating a contract period of 11 1/2 years.

+In 2021-22 Operation Deep Freeze brought in 100 personnel and nearly 50 thousand pounds of food by air to McMurdo station.